-- iii.
-All original recordings for continuous monitoring instrumentation. - For a minimum of three (3) years from the date of the sample, measurement, report, or application: - i.
+- i.
+Copies of Discharge Monitoring Reports. - ii.
+All calibration and maintenance records. - iii.
+All original recordings for continuous monitoring instrumentation. - e.
+For a minimum of three (3) years from the date of the sample, measurement, report, or application: - i.
 Copies of all reports required by this permit. - ii.
-Records of all data used to complete the application for this permit. - The Permittee must extend this period of retention during the course of any unresolved litigation regarding the discharge of pollutants by the Permittee or when requested by Ecology. - The Permittee must make all plans, documents, and records required by this permit immediately available, upon request, to Ecology or the local jurisdiction. - 4.
+Records of all data used to complete the application for this permit. - 2.
+The Permittee must extend this period of retention during the course of any unresolved litigation regarding the discharge of pollutants by the Permittee or when requested by Ecology. - 3.
+The Permittee must make all plans, documents, and records required by this permit immediately available, upon request, to Ecology or the local jurisdiction. - 4.
 The Permittee must provide a copy of the SMP (including all four main sections, site map, and applicable incorporated plans) to the public when requested in writing to do so.
-The copy must be provided within 10 days.

-If the Permittee receives a public records request for more than one facility that the Permittee owns/operates under the Sand and Gravel General Permit, the permittee must respond within 10 days by either:
+The copy must be provided within 10 days. - If the Permittee receives a public records request for more than one facility that the Permittee owns/operates under the Sand and Gravel General Permit, the permittee must respond within 10 days by either: - a.

-- a.
 Providing copies of all the requested SMPs. - b.
 Providing the requester(s) a reasonable estimate of when the requests will be fulfilled.
 And by providing the copies of all the requested SMPs within 10 days per SMP requested (e.g. if a Permittee receives a request to provide SMPs for three of their facilities they will have a maximum of 30 days to provide the copies of all three SMPs).

-E. Reporting Permit Violations
+D. Reporting Permit Violations